sumit021094/EDA-Hotel-Booking-Analysis/README.md

 The project repository contains the following files and directories:

 - data: This directory holds the dataset used for conducting EDA.
 Ensure that the dataset is stored in the correct location before running the code.
-- notebook: This directory contains Jupyter notebook used for data exploration, visualization, and analysis.
+- notebook: This directory contains Google Colab notebook used for data exploration, visualization, and analysis.
 - visualizations: The notebook stores all visualizations generated during the EDA process.
 - README.md: This file provides a brief overview of the project and its contents.